cfe84/bounce/README.md

 - What the endpoints are going to return (a fixed body, a file's content, or echo what it receives)
 - Response status code
 - What headers they're going to return

+## Why would I use that?

+- Stub APIs not ready yet
+- Stub dependencies
+- Look at what your app is sending for debug
+- Test your app in erroneous replies cases
+- Test connectivity

 ## Install